A Brief History of Android: Company, OS Versions, Features

 Android 4.0 Ice Cream Sandwich

 Moving on.
-In October 2011, Google announces a new version release named Ice Cream Sandwich.
+In October 2011, Google announced a new version release named Ice Cream Sandwich.
 Android 4.0 brings updates in the user interface with the new font “Roboto”, soft buttons inherited from Honeycomb, and a built-in photo editor.

 This OS version also supports users with new functionality to unlock the phone — biometric sign-in based on face recognition.
 Another enhancement was the ability to set limits when monitoring data usage.